-- □ Be sure that you meet the prerequisites.
+Be sure that you meet the prerequisites.
 Questions?
-Contact the UASP office for specific eligibility requirements. - □ Become familiar with ongoing projects.
-Browse through one of the Project Descriptions binders located in the UASP or on the website, www.psy.miami.edu, to get an idea of the types of research going on.
+Contact the UASP office for specific eligibility requirements.
+Become familiar with ongoing projects.
+Browse through one of the Project Descriptions binders located in the UASP or on the website, www.psy.miami.edu , to get an idea of the types of research going on.
 Read about the project on the faculty member's website, or go to the library to look at articles he or she may have written on the subject.
-(Most students pursuing an Senior Honors Thesis will already be involved with a faculty member's research as a PSY/NEU 280/380/480 student or volunteer.) - □ Obtain a Permission to Register for PSY/NEU 580/581 Form from the UASP office. - □ Schedule an appointment with the researcher to discuss how you might work together. - □ If the researcher agrees to become your Faculty Thesis Advisor, ask him or her to sign the Permission to Register Form.
+(Most students pursuing an Senior Honors Thesis will already be involved with a faculty member's research as a PSY/NEU 280/380/480 student or volunteer.)
+Obtain a Permission to Register for PSY/NEU 580/581 Form from the UASP office.
+Schedule an appointment with the researcher to discuss how you might work together.
+If the researcher agrees to become your Faculty Thesis Advisor, ask him or her to sign the Permission to Register Form .
 Note: The form must be signed by a researcher whose primary appointment is in the Department of Psychology.
 Graduate students and other faculty member signatures will not be accepted.
-A list of primary faculty members can be found in the Bulletin. - □ Return the completed Permission to Register Form to Leonard Clemons, the Director of Undergraduate Academic Services, to obtain a signature and Course Request or Drop/Add Form so that the course may be added to your schedule.
-No student may sign up for PSY/NEU 580/581 without this signature and override. - □ You will receive a copy of the Permission to Register Form. - □ Register for PSY/NEU 580/581 (i.e., take the Course Request Form or Drop/Add Form to the registrar or UASP and add the course).

-Students are expected to complete the sequence of PSY/NEU 580 and PSY/NEU 581.
-A grade of "incomplete" will be received by all students in PSY/NEU 580 until the Senior Honors Thesis is submitted.
+A list of primary faculty members can be found in the Bulletin.
+Return the completed Permission to Register Form to Adriana Meade, the Director of Undergraduate Academic Services, to obtain a signature and Course Request or Drop/Add Form so that the course may be added to your schedule.
+No student may sign up for PSY/NEU 580/581 without this signature and override.
+You will receive a copy of the Permission to Register Form.
+Register for PSY/NEU 580/581 (i.e., take the Course Request Form or Drop/Add Form to the registrar or UASP and add the course). idents are expected to complete the sequence of PSY/NEU 580 and PSY/NEU 581.
+A grade of "incomplete" ll be received by all students in PSY/NEU 580 until the Senior Honors Thesis is submitted.
+No more than 6 credits from PSV 280, PSV 380, PSV 480, and PSV 581 may be counted towards the psychology major